tietoevry-infra-as-code/terraform-azurerm-vnet/README.md

 ## Network Security Groups

 By default, the network security groups connected to Management and ApplicationGateway will only allow necessary traffic and block everything else (deny-all rule).
-Use the `nsg_inbound_rule` in this Terraform module creates a Network Security Group (NSG) for each subnet and allow to add additional rules for inbound flows.
+Use `nsg_inbound_rules` and `nsg_outbound_rules` in this Terraform module to create a Network Security Group (NSG) for each subnet and allow it to add additional rules for inbound flows.

 For `source_address_prefix` argument provide CIDR or source IP range or * to match any IP.
 Tags such as `VirtualNetwork`, `AzureLoadBalancer` and `Internet` can also be used.